h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_2_Quiz.md

 4. How do univariate methods handle feature interactions?
 5. If you have 100 features, how many individual evaluations does univariate selection require?
 6. Given a dataset with features $X_1, X_2, ..., X_n$ and target $Y$, calculate the computational complexity of univariate selection.
 If each feature evaluation takes 2 seconds and you have 500 features, how long will the complete selection process take?
 Express your answer in minutes and seconds.
+7. If feature evaluation time increases linearly with sample size, how does this affect scalability?

 For a detailed explanation of this question, see [Question 1: Univariate Approach](L8_2_1_explanation.md).